 Advantages of using organic fertilizers:

-- Slow-released, so it’s more difficult to over-fertilizer (and burn) your plants.
+- Slow-released, so it’s more difficult to over-fertilize (and burn) your plants.

-- Little to no risk of toxic buildup in your soil where you’re growing food.
+- Little to no risk of toxic buildup in the soil where you’re growing food.

 - Renewable, biodegradable, sustainable, and environmentally friendly.